Scientist’s Survival Guide

 2.3 Sidling up to the truth

 On one hand, the various research initiatives that pay my way are tied to various real world goals (“Predict financial crises!”
 “Tell us the future of the climate!”).
-On the other, researchers involved tell me that it is useless to try and solve these large issues wholesale, but that one must identify small retail questions that one can hope to make progress on.
-On the other hand, they’ve just agreed to take a lot of money to solve big problems.
-In this school, then, the presumed logic is that one takes a large research grant to strike a light on lots of small problems that lie in the penumbra of the large issue, in the hope that one is flares up to illuminate the shade.
+On the other hand, researchers tell me it’s useless to try to solve these large issues wholesale; instead we should identify small, retail questions where we can hope to make progress.
+Meanwhile, they’ve just agreed to take a lot of money to solve big problems.
+In this school, then, the presumed logic is that we take a large research grant to shed light on lots of small problems that lie in the penumbra of the large issue, in the hope that one will flare up to illuminate the shadow.
 Or burns the lot to the ground.
 The example given by the Oxonian scholar who most recently expounded this to me was Paul David and the path dependence of the QWERTY keyboard.
-Deep issue of the contingency of the world, seen through the tiny window opened by substandard keyboard design.
+It’s a deep issue — the contingency of the world — seen through the tiny window opened by substandard keyboard design.

 The compromise is that we meet in the middle and swap platitudes.
 We will “improve our understanding of X”, we will “find strategies to better manage Y”.
 We certainly don’t mention that we might spend a while pondering keyboard layouts when the folks ask us to work out how to manage a complex non-linear economy.